What is the CSRD? Everything you need to know.

 How to write a CSRD report?

 The ESRS standards provide guidelines on what companies impacted by the CSRD need to report.
-They offer guidelines on materiality assessment, a pre-requisite to reporting, and details on metrics that must be reported.
+They offer guidelines on materiality assessment, a prerequisite to reporting, and details on metrics that must be reported.
 Find out more on the EU website.

 Need help collecting data for CRSD?